fareanor3/Classification_with_decision_tree/README.md

 ## WARNING

 > PTHREADS make some dataleaks...
-288 bytes in 1 blocks are possibly
+288 bytes in 1 blocks are possibly lost

 ## Authors